mpstesney/computational_pleating/README.md

 <img src="/images/gh_canvas.png" alt="grasshopper canvas" width="500" />

-Each python file is associated with a similarly named GhPython component.
+To run the code in Grasshopper, copy each Python file into its own GhPython Grasshopper component.

 ### Future work